 How Should You Respond If You’re Being Benched?

-- Recognize the pattern – If their actions don’t match their words, that’s a sign.
+- Recognise the pattern – If their actions don’t match their words, that’s a sign.

 - Set boundaries – Let them know what you will and won’t tolerate.